Larskan/StudentManaging/README.md

 * This is useful for developing environments or testing environments, without having to recreate the entire database.
 * It is worth noting, these partial ones are not fully state-based, since they don't represent the entire database schema, they are there for some added flexibility.

+I repeated the branch approach I did in EF, where each branch only contains the previous iterations and its own.
+Until finally merging everything into Main, without any merge errors.